 You’d need a device that can render the virtual game world.
 In the original Ktari game, the lower half of the player’s field of view is covered by the game board, while the upper half of your vision consists of real-world sensory input (e.g. smiling Ashley Judd).

 Enter Microsoft’s HoloLens.
 This self-contained holographic computer provides the hardware and software to render holograms and spatial sound.

 It’s implied on the show that the Ktari system renders straight onto your retina.
-The HoloLens projects its Augmented Reality field of view in front of your eyes, and allows you to see through the glasses into the real world wherever holograms aren’t present.
+The HoloLens projects its Augmented Reality field of view in front of your eyes, allowing you to see through the glasses into the real world wherever holograms aren’t present.
 In 2016, it is truly an awesome experience.

 The HoloLens contains an array of sensors, but no biometrics or hidden mind control device (that we’re aware of).
 Which brings us to the second requirement:

 2. A Biometric Sensor

 You’d need a sensor that can measure your stress level, and use that stress data to control elements of the virtual world.

 Enter Galvanic, and their Pip biosensor.
 The Pip is an elegant hand-held device that measures Electrodermal Activity, the measure of skin conductivity typically used for measuring stress in settings such as lie detector tests.
 It transmits a signal indicating how a person’s stress level is changing at any moment.